Former Champion Teases Mysterious Connection To WWE’s Cryptic Tweet

 — The Second Coming of Matt Hardy (@MATTHARDYBRAND) March 17, 2020

-As everyone can clearly see, it is almost the exact same message tweeted out by WWE earlier, but with some slight differences.
+As everyone can clearly see, it is almost identical to WWE’s earlier tweet, but with some slight differences.
 The most noticeable difference is that the words are written upright and going in the proper direction.
-A second change is the “-DAMASCUS” added to the end of the tweet which could have a lot of meaning behind it if Hardy has anything to do with it.
+A second change is the “DAMASCUS” added to the end, which could have a lot of meaning behind it if Hardy has anything to do with it.

 One other difference that may be nothing more than a typo or slip of the keystroke, but it has to do with the word “truth.”
 For some reason, that word is not capitalized in Hardy’s tweet despite it being so in the weird message from WWE earlier in the day.

-There was one particular fan by the name of Ben Tucker who noticed something very interesting in WWE’s tweet.
-The only two letters which are both upright and capitalized are the “M” and the “H” which could signify it has something to do with Matt Hardy.
+There was one particular fan by the name of Ben Tucker who, in a Twitter post, pointed out something very interesting in WWE’s version.
+The only two letters which are both upright and capitalized are the “M” and the “H,” which could signify it has something to do with Matt Hardy.

-Both Matt Hardy and All Elite Wrestling have teased coming together in the future, but nothing has been confirmed as of this time.
+Both Hardy and All Elite Wrestling have teased coming together in the future, but nothing has been confirmed as of this time.
 Hardy is indeed a free agent after allowing his WWE contract to expire at the beginning of March, but where is he going to end up?
-With a cryptic tweet from one promotion and a tweet to match by the “Broken One,” fans are doing nothing but speculation and having fun with what the future may hold.
+With a mysterious tweet from one promotion and a tweet to match from the “Broken One,” fans are having fun predicting what the future may hold.